Almost Monday: History

-Their first single, "Broken People", was released on April 22, 2019.
+In early 2019, Griffo left the group, rendering the band a trio.
+This new version of the band released their first single, "Broken People", on April 22, 2019.
 It reached number 27 on the Billboard Alternative Airplay charts.
-On May 29, 2020, the band released the single "Come On Come On".
+Soon after, the members changed around their instruments: Daughterty stayed on vocals but would swap bass for occasional rhythm guitar; Fibry switched from lead guitar to bass; and Clisby took over lead guitar duties.
+Around this time drummer Rafa Vidal joined the group as a touring member.
+They released two more singles in the first half of 2020; "Parking Lot View" on January 23, and "Come On Come On" on May 29.
 Their debut EP, Don't Say You're Ordinary, was recorded in San Diego, Los Angeles, and Brooklyn, and released on Hollywood Records on October 9, 2020.
 The EP was produced by Mark Needham and Simon Oscroft, and mixed by Mark Needham.

 On January 26, 2021, they released the single "Live Forever".
+The band performed at Lollapalooza in August 2021.
 On April 8, 2022, they released the single "Sunburn" and on June 3, 2022, they released the single "Sun Keeps on Shining."
 In 2022, they toured with Joywave and The Driver Era.
 They released the single "Cough Drops" on October 5, 2022.
+The video for the song, shot in May of that year, featured Vidal on drums.
 On February 24, 2023, they released the single "Only Wanna Dance" after finishing their North American tour.
+In the summer of 2024, Almost Monday opened for AJR on AJR's tour in support of their 2023 album The Maybe Man.

+The band's debut studio album, Dive, was released on Hollywood Records on September 25, 2024.
+A deluxe version of Dive, with three additional tracks, was released on January 21, 2025.
+In support of the album, the band embarked on The Dive Tour, beginning in Seoul, South Korea, on November 14, 2024, before moving through Asia and then to the United States, United Kingdom, and Europe in 2025.

+The second single from Dive, "Can't Slow Down", reached number 1 on the Billboard Alternative Airplay chart for February 1, 2025.
+The song also reached number 11 on the Rock & Alternative Airplay chart, and number 32 on Adult Pop Airplay.
+Their single "Enjoy the Ride" was released on August 8, 2025.

+Almost Monday played the Outside Lands festival in San Francisco on August 8, 2025.
+They are going on a US tour with The Band Camino on their NeverAlways Tour from October 10 to November 22, 2025.